DFE-Digital/improve-workload-and-wellbeing-for-school-staff/content/workload-reduction-toolkit/address-workload-issues/curriculum-planning-and-delivery/change-lesson-observations-to-class-visits.md

 ## Change formal observations to lesson visits

-Lesson observations have been replaced by informal lesson visits and this has created a permanent 'open door' culture.
+Lesson observations have been replaced by informal lesson visits and this has created a permanent ’open door’ culture.

 ### Be clear on why and when class visits happen